-When a boiler sounds like it’s running normally but the house stays cold, it usually creates confusion because there’s no obvious fault.
-You can hear the boiler fire, the pump sounds active, yet the r...
+When a boiler sounds like it is running normally but the house stays cold, the confusion comes from the fact that the boiler is technically doing its job.
+You can hear it fire, the pump is audible, an...

-When a boiler ignites as expected but radiators never move beyond lukewarm, the issue is rarely ignition-related.
-In most cases, heat is being produced but not delivered effectively throughout the sys...
+When a boiler ignites normally but radiators never progress beyond lukewarm, ignition is rarely the problem.
+Heat is being generated, but it is not being delivered or retained effectively within the h...

 It’s common for boilers to seem perfectly adequate during mild weather, only to struggle once temperatures drop.
 This can feel sudden, but it usually reflects how the heating system responds to higher...